david-prinz/david-prinz.github.io/_pages/updates.md

 Find me in the background of the [official video of Uni Bonn](https://youtu.be/4TBAhKCJ27E)

 ## 02/2026

+### Math meets Music Event at MPIM
+I will play at the [February Math meets Music Event](https://www.mpim-bonn.mpg.de/MmM) at the MPIM

 ### Obtained Lamarr fellowship
 I have obtained a [Lamarr fellowship](https://lamarr-institute.org/lamarr-fellowship/) to work with [Prof Flek](https://caisa-lab.github.io/members/lucie-flek.html) and her group this summer at [Uni Bonn](https://www.uni-bonn.de/en/home?set_language=en)